linglingltd/siedleriv-logger/README.md

 # siedleriv-logger
-A logger that grabs real time game data from "The Settlers IV"
+This tool logs parameters of the game "The Settlers IV" and saves them periodically in an *.csv-file.